sauravkoduvalli/React-Native-Interview-QA/README.md

 ## Q1.
 Difference between React and React Native?

 ### Overview
-React and React Native are both developed by Facebook, but they serve different purposes.
+React and React Native are both developed by Meta (Facebook), but they serve different purposes.
 React is a JavaScript library for building web applications, while React Native is a framework for building mobile applications for iOS and Android.
 The use of JSX, state, props, and React Hooks further reinforces their similarities.

 ### Key Differences
 - **Platform**: React is used for web applications, whereas React Native is used for mobile applications.